narismadz/CheckInAppSimple/README.md

   - Upload Flow template (CreateSPOList) as new and fix other dependencies
   - Edit the flow and input your SharePoint Site URL (Initialize variable) (Pic1)
   - Run the flow to create SPO List
+  - SPO List for this one will name as Location_Report

   ![flow](/images/Pic1.jpg)